area17/twill/README.md

 You'll want to run `npm run cms-build` to start working locally as well on a production server.

-If you are working on blocks, or contributing to this project, and would like to use Hot Module Reloading to propagate your changes when recompiling blocks or contributing to the toolkit itself, use `npm run cms-dev`.
+If you are working on blocks, or contributing to this project, and would like to use Hot Module Reloading to propagate your changes when recompiling blocks or contributing to Twill itself, use `npm run cms-dev`.
 You'll need to install the following dev dependencies to your project's `package.json`:

 ```json
 "devDependencies": {